Nikita Roy

 Nikita Roy is a 2025 Indian Hindi-language mystery horror film directed by Kussh S. Sinha in his directorial debut.
 The film stars Sonakshi Sinha in the titular role alongside Paresh Rawal, Arjun Rampal, and Suhail Nayyar.
 The film was released theatrically on 18 July 2025.
 Nikita Roy did not recoup its budget and is considered a box office failure.
 Critical reviews of the film were mixed.

 Plot

-Nikita Roy, an author and exposer of fraudulent spiritual practices, sets out to uncover the truth behind her brother's mysterious death, which leads her to a cult leader with sinister motives, and as she digs deeper, she encounters supernatural events that challenge her rational thinking.
+Nikita Roy is a celebrated author and rationalist based in London.
+She is a member of the International Rationalist Committee (IRC) and specializes in debunking myths, superstitions, and "godmen."
+Her brother, Sanal Roy, is her mentor and a fellow rationalist who is investigating a powerful spiritual guru named Amar Dev.

+Sanal goes missing while investigating Amar Dev's cult, the "Tru Faith Foundation."
+He is eventually found dead, and the police rule it a suicide.
+Nikita refuses to believe her brother—a man of logic and science—would kill himself.
+She is convinced Amar Dev murdered him to protect his secrets.